robdyke/r2d2/content/posts/new-radical-politicial-economy/essay.md

     - New Radical Political Economy
 toc: true
 ---
+I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was _New Radical Political Economy_, taught by Dr Derek Wall.

+---

 > “What matters in the world is money, machines and people, in that
 > order.
 Our political task is to reverse the order.”
 Keith Hart[^1]